This policy has been approved by the Executive Committee and any amendments to it require the Committee's approval.

 - denying access to the University Network and its services to other users.

 - pursuance of commercial activities (even if in support of university business), subject to a range of exceptions.
-Contact Computing Services to discuss your commercial need.
+Contact DD&T to discuss your commercial need.

 c) Any breach of industry good practice that is likely to damage the reputation of the JANET network will also be regarded prima facie as unacceptable use of the University Network.